-Growing up in a Greek family who produces Olive Oil I came to know Olive Oil in more ways than just an oil in a bottle.
+Growing up in a Greek family that produces Olive Oil I came to know Olive Oil in more ways than just oil in a bottle.
 Olive Oil is so much more than that!

 So What Is Olive Oil?

 Olive Oil is the healthiest and most nutritious cooking fat.
 It is made by pressing olives.
 A crop that derives from the olive tree, which originates in the Countries of the Meditteranean.
 And that's what they tell you about Olive oil and probably already know...
 But here's what they don't tell you...
 It's history and origin, how it's made and what's the production process, and how to distinguish real olive oil from a fake one.

 And since there is a lot to know and this post is a bit long you may jump to each section simply by clicking on a title below.
 Otherwise, grab a big mug of coffee before you start reading.?☕

 Click on a title to jump to a section.

 1. THE HISTORY OF OLIVE OIL

 The Myth Of The First Olive Tree

 The history of the Olive tree begins in the Eastern part of the Meditteranean.
 Ancient Greeks started to spread the olive trees to the Western parts of the Meditteranean, during the years of the Ancient Greek empire.
 According to Greek Mythology, the Olive tree first appeared, after Goddess Athena (Zeus favorite daughter) offered it to the Greeks after a fight she had with Poseidon (the God of the Sea).
 The Athenians then named the city Athens (Athena in Greek, Αθήνα) in order to thank the Goddess for her offering.
 And placed the tree on the Acropolis.
 Today there is still one Olive tree sitting right on that spot on Acropolis.